ran-dall/codex/🤝/@drduh/YubiKey-Guide/README.md

 Shut down the computer and disconnect internal hard drives and all unnecessary peripheral devices.

-Consider using secure hardware like a ThinkPad X230 running [Coreboot](https://www.coreboot.org/) and cleaned of [Intel ME](https://github.com/corna/me_cleaner).
+Consider using secure hardware like a ThinkPad X230 running [Coreboot](https://www.coreboot.org/) and [cleaned of Intel ME](https://github.com/corna/me_cleaner).

 # Required software

-Boot the live image and configure networking.
+Boot the OS image and configure networking.

 **Note** If the screen locks, unlock with `user`/`live`.